ihmeuw/easylink/README.rst

   check if you already have conda installed by running the command ``conda --version``.
   For an existing installation, a version will be displayed.

-- Create a conda environment with python and graphviz installed
+- Create a conda environment with python and graphviz installed.

   ::